Momijidani Park in Miyajima, woman on a bridge with umbrella

 Hike Up Mt.
 Misen

 There are several paths to the top of the mountain, with one of them conveniently located right by Momijidani Park.
-It takes about an hour to climb to the top – maybe more if you stop often to take in the views.
+It takes about 1-1.5 hours to climb to the top.
+It’s quite steep and there are many steps so wear proper shoes and bring water!

 Hungry?
 What to Eat on Miyajima Island